fbenz/sgp/README.md

 Background
 -------------

 This project started during my Master's thesis at Saarland University in winter 2012/13.
-The resulsts are published in the following paper:
+The results are published in the following paper:

 [An Effective Heuristic for the Smallest Grammar Problem](http://dl.acm.org/citation.cfm?id=2463441).
 Florian Benz and Timo Kötzing.
 GECCO '13: Proceedings of the 15th International Conference on Genetic and Evolutionary Computation